stackbit-projects/electrify-solar-550e3/content/pages/index.md

     title: Why Choose Electrify Solar?
     features:
       - title: All the Production Data On Your Mobile
-        content: >-
+        content: >
-          With Your Goal, you can create a dashboard with data about your activities and track your progress.
+          With Electrify Solar, you can see the performance of your solar system on your mobile, from any where in the world.
         actions:
           - label: Learn More
             url: /thank-you